Gunk (mereology): History

 Arguably, discussions of material gunk run all the way back to at least Aristotle and possibly as far back as Anaxagoras, and include such thinkers as William of Ockham, René Descartes, and Alfred Tarski.
 However, the first contemporary mentionings of gunk is found in the writings of A. N. Whitehead and Bertrand Russell, and later in the writings of David Lewis.
 Elements of gunk thought are present in Zeno's famous paradoxes of plurality.
 Zeno argued that if there were such things as discrete instants of time, then objects can never move through time.
 Aristotle's solution to Zeno's paradoxes involves the idea that time is not made out of durationless instants, but ever smaller temporal intervals.
 Every interval of time can be divided into smaller and smaller intervals, without ever terminating in some privileged set of durationless instants.
 In other words, motion is possible because time is gunky.
 Despite having been a relatively common position in metaphysics, after Cantor's discovery of the distinction between denumerable and non-denumerable infinite cardinalities, and mathematical work by Adolf Grünbaum, gunk theory was no longer seen as a necessary alternative to a topology of space made out of points.
 Recent mathematical work in the topology of spacetime by scholars such as Peter Roeper and Frank Arntzenius have reopened the question of whether a gunky spacetime is a feasible framework for doing physics.

 Possibly the most influential formulation of a theory of gunky spacetime comes from A. N. Whitehead in his seminal work Process and Reality.
 Whitehead argues that there are no point regions of space and that every region of space has some three-dimensional extension.
 Under a Whiteheadian conception of spacetime, points, lines, planes, and other less-than-three-dimensional objects are constructed out of a method of "extensive abstraction", in which points, lines, and planes are identified with infinitely converging abstract sets of nested extended regions.

-The possibility of gunk
+Incompossible with mereological nihilism

-Many, such as Ted Sider (1993) have argued that even the possibility of gunk undermines another position, that of mereological nihilism.
+Ted Sider has argued that even the possibility of gunk undermines another position, that of mereological nihilism.
 Sider's argument is as follows: